pytorch/pytorch.github.io/_posts/2020-4-21-pytorch-library-updates-new-model-serving-library.md

 ## PyTorch Domain Libraries

-torchvision, torchtext, and torchaudio complement PyTorch with common datasets, models, and transforms in each domain area.
+torchaudio, torchvision, and torchtext complement PyTorch with common datasets, models, and transforms in each domain area.
 We’re excited to share new releases for all three domain libraries alongside PyTorch 1.5 and the rest of the library updates.
 For this release, all three domain libraries are removing support for Python2 and will support Python3 only.

 ### torchaudio 0.5
 The torchaudio 0.5 release includes new transforms, functionals, and datasets.
 Highlights for the release include: